 Most of us want to be active in a market economy, most of us want to generate value for ourselves and others by selling something that people need, within the limits of this precious planet.

-Why, as species, are we gambling on the idea that we don’t need to take care of the place where we exist?
+Why, as a species, are we gambling on the idea that we don’t need to take care of the place where we exist?
 It’s not hard to imagine a world where we deploy the knowledge and technology at our disposal to generate money through doing something good for people and the planet.
 Why fight against something so transparently in all our interests?

 Its all very well going by the mantra of ‘give me freedom or give me death’, but I think many of the world’s population might baulk at the idea that the freedom of the few means a lack of freedom for the many alive now and the countless generations as yet unborn.